 Anastasia: [imitating Comrade Phlegmenkoff after leaving the orphanage] "Be grateful, Anya."
 I *am* grateful - grateful to get away!

-[the locomotive and baggage car get separated from the rest of the train]
+[the overheated train engine and the baggage car have been separated from the rest of the train]

 Dimitri: What was that?